sothorsteins/SMC0/README.md

 Non-functional requirements:

-1. Detect if one string playing or several strings
+1. Shoud detect if one string playing or several strings
-2. Quick polyphonic pitch detection
+2. Should have quick polyphonic pitch detection
-3. Different interfaces
+3. Should have different interfaces
-4. Multiple instruments
+4. Should be usable with multiple instruments
-5. Affordable
+5. Should be affordable for consumer
-6. Small size
+6. Should have a small size
-7. Precise accuracy
+7. Should have precise accuracy
-8. Keep the strength of the signal
+8. Should keep the strength of the signal effectively
 9. Should be able to work with standard jack-cables for guitar/bass
-10. Work hands-free
+10. Should work hands-free
-11. Visually and quickly be able to see tuning accuracy
+11. User should be able to visually and quickly see tuning of instrument

 Functional requirements:

 1.
-    - Do Spectrum analysis to identify Single mode or Polyphonic mode
+    - Should do spectral analysis to identify Single mode or Polyphonic mode
-    - Different tunings (D/G)  for single mode
+    - Should have different tunings (D/G)  for single mode
-2. Real time low-latency processing (less than 0.5 s.)
+2. Should have real time low-latency processing (less than 0.5 s.)
-3. Classic tuner in simple mode (needle, horizontal), polyphonic in vertical position
+3. Should have classic tuner in simple mode (needle, horizontal), polyphonic in vertical position
-4. Show 4 verticals for bass, and 6 verticals for guitar
+4. Should show 4 verticals for bass, and 6 verticals for guitar
-5. Use affordable materials
+5. Should use affordable materials
 6.
-    - Small microchip
+    - The microchip should be small
-    - Fit 2 jack inputs in a smaller space + other hardware stuff
+    - Should Ffit 2 jack inputs in a smaller space + other hardware stuff
 7.
-    - Signal needs to be quite clean (so through jack, not microphone for example)
+    - Input signal needs to be quite clean (so through jack, not microphone for example)
-    - Accuracy of 0.5 cent, although less accurate for polyphonic tuning
+    - Should have high accuracy of 0.5 cent, although less accurate for polyphonic tuning
-8. Bonafide buffering
+8. Should have bonafide buffering
-9. Quarter inch jack for input/output and power supply input
+9. Should have quarter inch jack for input/output and power supply input
-10. Footswitch
+10. Should have footswitch
-11. Color display / green and red diodes
+11. Should have color display / green and red diodes

 # Tasks and milestones